openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/process/process_package_api/process_package_classes.md

 public func wait(timeout!: ?Duration = None): Int64
 ```

-Function: Blocks the current process to wait for the child process to complete execution and returns the child process exit status code, with an optional timeout parameter.
-For scenarios requiring standard stream operations (Pipe mode), users should prioritize handling standard streams to avoid deadlocks caused by full child process stream buffers when calling this function.
+Functionality: Blocks the current process to wait for the subprocess task to complete and returns the subprocess exit status code, with configurable timeout duration.
+For scenarios requiring standard stream operations (Pipe mode), users should prioritize handling standard streams to avoid deadlocks when the subprocess's stream buffer becomes full before calling this function.

-> **Description:**
+> **Note:**
 >
 > Timeout handling mechanism:
 >
-> - When no parameter is passed, `timeout` is `None`, or the value is less than or equal to [Duration](../../core/core_package_api/core_package_structs.md#struct-duration).Zero, blocks until the child process completes execution.
+> - When no parameter is passed, `timeout` is `None`, or the value is less than or equal to [Duration](../../core/core_package_api/core_package_structs.md#struct-duration).Zero, it blocks until the subprocess completes.
-> - When `timeout` is greater than [Duration](../../core/core_package_api/core_package_structs.md#struct-duration).Zero, blocks until the child process completes execution or throws a timeout exception upon expiration.
+> - When `timeout` is greater than [Duration](../../core/core_package_api/core_package_structs.md#struct-duration).Zero, it blocks until the subprocess completes or throws a timeout exception if the wait times out.

 Parameters:

-- timeout!: ?[Duration](../../core/core_package_api/core_package_structs.md#struct-duration) - Named optional parameter specifying the timeout duration for waiting on the child process.
+- timeout!: ?[Duration](../../core/core_package_api/core_package_structs.md#struct-duration) - Named optional parameter specifying the timeout duration for waiting on the subprocess.
 Defaults to `None`.

 Return Value:

-- [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - Returns the child process exit status.
-If the child process exits normally, returns the exit code; if terminated by a signal, returns the signal number that caused termination.
+- [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - Returns the subprocess exit status.
+If the subprocess exits normally, returns the exit code; if terminated by a signal, returns the signal number that caused termination.

 Exceptions:

-- [TimeoutException](../../core/core_package_api/core_package_exceptions.md#class-timeoutexception) - Thrown when the wait times out before the child process exits.
+- [TimeoutException](../../core/core_package_api/core_package_exceptions.md#class-timeoutexception) - Thrown when the wait times out before the subprocess exits.

 ### func waitOutput()